imranpollob/my-website-astro-current/src/content/blog/ai/4-performance/index.md

 ---
-title: "Understanding Model Performance in Machine Learning"
+title: "4.
+Understanding Model Performance in Machine Learning"
 summary: ""
-date: "Nov 2 2025"
+date: "Oct 4 2025"
 draft: false
 pinned: false
 tags:
 - AI
 ---

-**Welcome back to ML Experts’ Machine Learning Crash Course!**
 In the previous session, we built our first model.
 Now, it’s time to ask a critical question: **How do we know if our model is actually better** than our old rule-based approach or heuristic filter?

 This post is all about that — measuring **model performance**.
 By the end, you’ll understand why metrics like *accuracy* aren’t always trustworthy, what *sensitivity*, *specificity*, and *precision* actually mean, and how to tune your model to make smarter decisions.